fleetdm/fleet/articles/automatic-software-install-in-fleet.md

 ### Using fleet API:
-The same result can be achieved by using Fleet API directly.
+The following is the API for adding a Policy.
+Note the addition of the "install_software" field.
 #### Add team policy
-The semantics for creating a team policy are the same as for global policies, see [Add policy](#add-policy).
+The semantics for creating a team policy are the same as for global policies.

 `POST /api/v1/fleet/teams/:id/policies`

 ##### Parameters
 | Name        | Type    | In   | Description                          |
 | ----------  | ------- | ---- | ------------------------------------ |